 CUSMA/TN Work Permits

-The Canada-United States-Mexico Agreement (CUSMA, formerly NAFTA) allows US citizens to work in Canada under TN status in over 60 professional occupations — without an LMIA.
-TN permits are typically issued at the port of entry and are renewable indefinitely in 3-year increments.
+The Canada-United States-Mexico Agreement (CUSMA, formerly NAFTA) allows US citizens to work in Canada under TN status, without an LMIA, in the professional occupations set out in the CUSMA professionals list (see the IRCC reference linked below for the current eligible occupations).
+TN permits are typically issued at the port of entry and are renewable in increments of up to 3 years.

 Key TN-eligible professions include: